top of page

 Step 4: Inventory Your Time

 Time is something we all have in common.
-We all have the same 24 hours in a day, but what we accomplish is dependent on the way we use our time.
-Take a look at the way you use the time in a day, noticing the hours spent on the vitals like sleeping and eating, and where there is room to pursue new opportunities.
-Notice which areas of your schedule lack in productivity and which activities you engage that detract from your goals.
+We all have the same 24 hours in a day, but what we accomplish is dependent on how we use our time.
+Take a look at how you use your time each day, noting the hours spent on essentials like sleeping and eating, and where there is room to pursue new opportunities.
+Notice which areas of your schedule lack productivity and which activities detract from your goals.
 Find a part of your day to replace one of these voids with something constructive like journaling your goals, creating content, or having collaborative conversations with your mastermind group.
 Challenge yourself to repeat this constructive behavior relentlessly.
 With repetition of small shifts, making productive changes to your time management will become easier.
-With focus, you will build a sort of 'muscle memory', allowing you to see and make lasting changes in the way you manage your day.
+With focus, you will build a sort of "muscle memory," allowing you to make lasting changes in how you manage your day.

 Step 5: Design a Production Schedule